ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 ### Translation

-For translation, you can use a default model if you provide a language pair in the task name (such as "translation_en_to_fr"), but the easiest way is to pick the model you want to use on the Model Hub.
+For translation, you can use a default model if you provide a language pair in the task name (such as "`translation_en_to_fr`"), but the easiest way is to pick the model you want to use on the Model Hub.
 Here we’ll try translating from French to English:
 ```python
 from transformers import pipeline